msyamkumar/cs220-projects/spring20/lab-p2/README.md

 # Lab 2: Python Modes and Programming

-In Wed lecture, we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 301 won't use that vocabulary for notebooks, hence the quotes).
+In the Wednesday lecture, we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 220 won't use that vocabulary for notebooks, hence the quotes).
 In this lab, you'll practice those three modes.
-You'll also get practice with operators, modular arithmetic, and Boolean logic.
+You'll also get practice with operators, modular arithmetic and Boolean logic.

-To get started, please create a `lab2` directory inside your previously created course directory (named `cs301` or similar).
+To get started, please create a `lab2` directory inside your previously created course directory (named `cs220` or similar).
 Then, open a terminal and use `cd` to navigate to `lab2` (you may need to review the steps in the first lab document to remember how to find the pathname of the `lab2` directory).